DiegoFernando01/DiegoFernando01/README.md

 - 📫 How to reach me **diegofvictoria2013@gmail.com**

-- ⚡ Fun fact I like to learn new things, surround myself with people who contribute to my professional development, I invest my free time in learning courses that I can join and allow me to gain experience for my working life, and likewise I dedicate myself to my studies where I always I want to deepen what I have learned.
+- ⚡ Fun fact: I like to learn new things, surround myself with people who contribute to my professional development, I invest my free time in learning courses that I can join and allow me to gain experience for my working life, and likewise I dedicate myself to my studies where I always I want to deepen what I have learned.

 <h3 align="left">Connect with me:</h3>
 <p align="left">